Skip to main content

 IN! has a number of resources tailored for teachers, including:

-Self-Paced Teacher Modules: Access IN!'s five part video series dedicated to helping educators better understand college options for students with intellectual disabilities.
+Self-Paced Teacher Modules: Access IN!'s five part video series dedicated to helping educators better understand college options for students with intellectual disability.
 Complete each module at your own pace and earn continuing education credits!
 See details and begin here.

-Monthly Webinars: Each month we offer webinars surrounding general college options for students with intellectual disabilities and/or a specific topic related to college (financial aid, using community resources, advice from parents, etc.).
+Monthly Webinars: Each month we offer webinars surrounding general college options for students with intellectual disability and/or a specific topic related to college (financial aid, using community resources, advice from parents, etc.).
 We are able to provide a certificate of attendance for professional development hours.
 Sign up for an upcoming webinar here or watch any of our past recorded webinars here.

 College & Career Curriculum: IN! is developing a 5-10 week College & Career Curriculum that helps students identify their career goals, explore colleges offering inclusive higher education, and identify college preparation skills to develop.
 It is designed for use with high school classes and/or transition programs.
 If you are interested in piloting this curriculum in your district, let us know!
-Email Shayna Laing for more info
+Email Shayna Laing for more info.